 We’ve written about a journey, and it’s actually true.
 But you could look to produce stories about job interview nightmares, moments that made managers wake up to getting a work/life balance, a workplace incident, an ethical dilemma and so much more.

 Relevancy and performance improvement matter, but so do excitement and engagement.
 Don’t kill your story by making it overly “factual” and obviously for “learning.”
 Go for the long game and think of your story or stories as a memorable and motivating launch pad toward your end goal.
+Here’s a great example of immersive storytelling.

 3 amazing examples of digital storytelling and documentary that inspire us